Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence

 After these three conditions were set, there were three robot actions, shown in Figure \ref{task_images}: \begin{itemize} \item \textbf{Dancing}.
 The robot performed a short choreographed sequence of arm and base movements. \item \textbf{Navigating}.
 The robot navigated from one side of the room to the other three times. \item \textbf{Table Wiping}.
 The robot wiped a table with a custom wiping tool attached to its gripper. \end{itemize}

 Each participant saw the actions in the same order: dancing, navigating, and table wiping, while the sound mode order was randomized.
-Given the three sound modes, there were six total sound condition orderings.
+Given the three sound modes, there were six total sound condition orderings: 1.
+Orchestra, Native, Robotic Sounds, 2.
+Orchestra, Robotic Sounds, Native, 3.
+Native, Robotic Sounds, Orchestra, 4.
+Native, Orchestra, Robotic Sounds, 5.
+Robotic Sounds, Native, Orchestra, 6.
+Robotic Sounds, Orchestra, Native.
 This was a within subjects design, so each participant saw the same independent variables.
-These sound modes are shown in the accompanying video: Orchestral at 0:34 seconds, Native at 1:22, and Robotic at 1:35.
+These sound modes are shown in the accompanying video: Orchestra at 0:34 seconds, Native at 1:22, and Robotic at 1:35.